wp-plugins/customericare-livechat/readme.txt

 = 1.0.1 =
 * Fix for Wordpress 4.x in admin panel
-* Fix in install plugin when licence is empty
+* Fix function "install plugin" when licence is empty

 == Frequently Asked Questions ==